Pistonite/vmsetup/src/tool/cmake.md

 # CMake
-CMake is used for a few of projects as C-family build tool
+CMake is needed on some platforms for building the tools.

 ## Install
 - Windows: